-A call center is a high paced environment that can get pretty hectic at times.
-Agents have to be able to deal with a constant influx of calls, impatient customers and follow the timeline.
-Working at such a place requires self-discipline and emotional intelligence.
-Those and other qualities are necessary for high productivity and efficiency at work.
+A call center is a high-paced environment that can get pretty hectic.
+Agents must deal with a constant influx of calls, impatient customers, and the timeline.
+Working in such a place requires high self-discipline and emotional intelligence to keep up with all call center productivity metrics.

-So how do you measure the level of productivity at your call center?
-We’re here to answer that question.
-There are key metrics you can utilize to measure your agents’ productivity and we’re going to discuss each of them in this article.
+That‘s how you can measure your call center’s productivity level.
+What do metrics mean in a call center?
+We’re here to answer this question.
+There are 7 key call center performance metrics you can address to measure your agents’ productivity, and we’re going to discuss each of them in this article.

-This metric indicates a percentage of how many customers’ issues your agents resolve in the first call.
-A high FCR means your overall call center’s productivity is in good shape which positively impacts the customer satisfaction rate.
-To determine your FCR use the formula below:
+A high first-call resolution (FCR) means your overall call center’s productivity is in good shape, positively impacting customer satisfaction.
+To determine your FCR, use the formula below:

 (Total Resolved Cases / Total Number of Cases) x 100

-According to multiple sources, the average standard rate is between 70 to 75 percent.
-Accordingly, anything below that indicates your FRC needs improvement.
-Here are some tips on how to do that:
+The average standard rate is between 70% to 75%.
+Accordingly, anything below that indicates your FRC needs improvement to stay level with call center industry standard metrics.

-When taking a call try to understand the whole scope of the problem.
-Listen carefully to what a customer is telling you and ask questions to get additional information.
-The more data you get the better for you as you would be able to resolve the issue more efficiently.
-Also. be sure to repeat received information back to the customer, this way confirming and ensuring that you got the problem right.
+When taking a call, try to understand the whole scope of an issue.
+Listen carefully to what a customer tells you and ask questions to get additional information.
+The more data you get, the better you can resolve the issue.
+Also, be sure to repeat the received information back to the customer, confirming and ensuring that you got the problem right.

 You want to make sure that customers understand your instructions.
 If they don’t, they will call again.
-So when talking to a customer provide precise and clear answers.
-You don’t want your customers to get confused so don’t overwhelm them with unnecessary information.
-Keep it simple and on point.
+So, provide precise and clear answers when talking to a customer.
+You don’t want your customers to get confused, so don’t overwhelm them with unnecessary information.
+Please, keep it simple and on point.

-Don’t just give customers instructions and leave the process up to them.
+Don’t give customers instructions and leave the process up to them.
 A more powerful way to help your customers is to guide them through the solving process and make sure that an issue is resolved.
-This will ensure faster results and higher customer satisfaction.
+It will ensure faster results and higher customer satisfaction.

 Formula to calculate average handle time: